Available with Standard or Advanced license.

-To create a new rule on the relationship class:
+To create a rule on the relationship class, complete the following steps:

-- Check the Enabled checkbox for the row that represents the rule you would like to add to the relationship class
+- Check the Enabled check box for the row that represents the rule you want to add to the relationship class.

 In the example below, a HazMat landfill can be related to one or two deep wells or between two and seven shallow wells.
 However, if a sanitary landfill is related to a deep well, but no rule has been created between these two subtypes, the Validate Features command will consider the relationship to be invalid.